ImplicitLayer/.github/profile/README.md

 **ImplicitLayer** is a Data Science and Machine Learning company developing intelligent solutions for financial analysis and Natural Language Processing (NLP).

-We use **classical methods, deep neural networks, reinforcement learning, statistical modeling, and automated ML systems** to help our clients make informed data-driven decisions.

 Our technology can **identify market trends, analyze financial risk, build algorithmic strategies and extract useful information from textual data** such as news, reports and social media.

 <p align="center">